Simaxa7/How-to-crack-technical-interview/HTML-CSS-JS/JS.md

 ### 4.3 What is the purpose JSON stringify?
 High
 to converting JavaScript data into a JSON string.

 ---

+## Question 44
+### 4.4 Why do you need JSON?
+Medium
+* JSON is text only
+* easily be sent to and from a server
+* used as a data format by any programming language.
+---

 # 5 Array methods